chRyNaN/pixel/README.md

 }
 ```

-Even better conversions anywhere within the app when Pixels is initialized correctly
+Even better conversions anywhere within the app when the `Pixel` object is initialized correctly

 ```kotlin
 class MyApplication : Application() {